Dog Bite Injury Cases

-According to the American Veterinary Medical Association (AVMA), there are approximately 4.5 million dog bites in the United States each year.
+According to the American Veterinary Medical Association (AVMA), there are approximately 4.5 million dog bites annually in the United States.
 Approximately 800,000 of these bites require medical attention.
-In 2020, 39 dog bite fatalities were reported in the US.
+There are about 40 dog bite fatalities a year in the US.

-Being bitten by a dog can result in serious and traumatic injuries.
-A dog bite lawyer can provide assistance in receiving compensation for damages caused by the injury.
+Being bitten by a dog can result in severe and traumatic injuries.
+A dog bite lawyer can assist in receiving compensation for damages caused by the injury.
 Here are some reasons to hire a dog bite lawyer, what to look for in a lawyer, steps to take after a dog bite, and types of damages that can be recovered.

 Why Hire a Dog Bite Lawyer?